crownstone/bluenet-ios-lib/BluenetLocalizationLibIOS.md

 ## Indoor localization

 Starting and stopping the usasge of the classifier will also start and stop the emitting of the "enterLocation", "exitLocation" and "currentLocation" events.
-If there is no fingerprint loaded, none of these events will be emitted regardless.
+If there is no TrainingData loaded, none of these events will be emitted regardless.
 The default state of the indoor localization is **OFF**.

 #### startIndoorLocalization()
 > This will enable the classifier.
-It requires the fingerprints to be setup and will trigger the current/enter/exitRoom events
+It requires the TrainingData to be setup and will trigger the current/enter/exitRoom events
-> This should be used if the user is sure the fingerprinting process has been finished.
+> This should be used if the user is sure the TrainingData collection process has been finished.

 #### stopIndoorLocalization()
 > This will disable the classifier.
 The current/enter/exitRoom events will no longer be fired.

-## Fingerprinting
+## Collecting Training Data

-You do not need to know the format of the fingerprint in order to use them.
+You do not need to know the format of the TrainingData in order to use it.
-You can tell the lib to start collecting a fingerprint by calling this method:
+You can tell the lib to start collecting a Training Dataset by calling this method:

 #### startCollectingFingerprint()
 > Start collecting a fingerprint.